“The difference between the almost right word and the right word is really a large matter.

 I pay attention to each scene's purpose.
 I offer suggestions on how to improve dialogue, prose, tone, setting, pacing, conflicts, tension, and stakes.
 I also check for inconsistencies, illogical reasoning, and factual errors.
 I look for missing information or elements, and I note redundancies.
 I also examine character arcs, world-building, timelines, narrative voice, tropes, and themes across the length of the entire novel.

-Now the fun begins.
 I do broad searches for words that bloat the prose: fillers, filters, and weak verbs/descriptive words.
 This can significantly reduce a book's word count while strengthening your voice.

 Next, I examine each scene and pick through each paragraph, checking for intent, tone, description, character motives, conflicts, relationship dynamics, voice, and readability.
 I search for ways to enhance these elements or balance them by adjusting syntax and semantics.
 I cut out repetitions, trim the fat, and re-arrange the order of ideas and events as needed to make each scene flow.